tdcam/ansible-secrets/README.md

 you want.
 To create the password hash, you can run "mkpasswd -m sha512crypt" from the command line, then paste it into the password.yml file.

 Play around with ansible-vault create <file>.
-Play around with it.

 To use the vault, use:
-ansible-vault run -m stdout create-users.yml --vault-id @prompt
+ansible-navigator run -m stdout create-users.yml --vault-id @prompt

 To remove the user, use:
-ansible-vault run -m stdout remove-users.yml --vault-id @prompt
+ansible-navigator run -m stdout remove-users.yml --vault-id @prompt

+You can also do things like create a file called my-pass with the password you want to use (e.g. redhat).
+Use chmod 600 my-pass to protect it from prying eyes.

+To use it, run:
+ansible-navigator run -m stdout create-users.yml --vault-password-file=my-pass

 TODO:
 Play with using multiple values for users using loops.
 This